Hunter Smith: Professional career

+Political career

+In December 2023, Smith announced his bid to run for the Indiana House of Representatives.
+In District 24 he won the 2024 Republican primary with 61% of the vote.
+He faced Josh Lowry in the general election.
+Smith beat his opponent capturing 56% of the vote.

 Personal life

 Smith, a devout Christian, is a member of the band Connersvine.
 Connersvine has an acoustic-driven rock sound.
 Made up of Chris Wilson and Smith, the acoustic duo sings about their religious faith, both recorded and live, sometimes on their own, and often time with a full band.
 "The Hunter Smith Band" is the name of the full ensemble.

 In 2005, he wrote and performed a song on the Bob and Tom Show, titled "The Most Accurate Holder to Ever Play the Game," referring to his holding duties for former Colts kicker Mike Vanderjagt.

 In 2007, Connersvine performed in Houston at the Cynthia Woods Mitchell Pavilion as part of a 25th anniversary celebration for Christian radio station KSBJ.
 The evening began with their performance followed by TobyMac and MercyMe among other artists.
 He and his wife, Jennifer, and their four kids, Josiah, Samuel, Lydia, and Beau reside in Zionsville, IN.

-Recently he helped Zionsville High School student Emma Petts with her song "Take Me to the Rain", which is now on iTunes.
-He can be seen playing the guitar for her on YouTube.